Museum Artifact: Peppy Thrill Punch Board Game, 1939

 While Brewer almost certainly used some of his earliest punchboard models to sell Zeno gum in the first decade of the 20th century, few if any artifacts of those promotions have survived.
 It’s not until 1911—the same year William Wrigley bought out Zeno and took over its manufacturing—that we see Charles Brewer break out on his own and bring his invention into the wider world.

-The Devon MFG Co.
+Part II: The Devon MFG Co.

 The first iteration of Brewer’s punchboard business was called the Devon Manufacturing Company, and its original offices were located at 415 S. Sangamon St., just a block down the road from the factory of another former Zeno man, F.B.
 Redington.
 It’s unclear if Charles had roped his sons into the business just yet.
 We do know, however, that Brewer was aggressively recruiting salesmen across the country to help promote both the goods and the larger concept to shopkeepers.